 This means:

-If conditions are met, the 7.5% rate applies after the 10% abatement.
+If conditions are met, the 7.5% rate applies after the 10% allowance.
 Full details in our Pension Lump Sums guide.

 Gains within an undrawn SIPP: While your SIPP remains undrawn, internal gains are not taxable in France.
 They only enter the French tax calculation when you take income or a lump sum.
 No annual declaration of notional gains is required.